New Hampshire

 Photo Credit : Cathryn McCann

 In 1863, the five-acre area now known as Diana’s Baths (named for the Roman goddess of the hunt, the moon, and nature) was purchased by George G. Lucy and made into the site of a sawmill.
 In the 1890s, the Lucy family recognized the area’s tourism potential and constructed a three-story boardinghouse and, later, a souvenir shop.
-Although those structures no longer exist (except for remnants) and the area is now owned by the U.S. Forest Service, its tourism draw remains strong.
+Although those structures no longer exist (except for remnants) and the U.S. Forest Service now owns the area, its tourism draw remains strong.
 Here’s what to expect if you make the trip.

 Exploring Diana’s Baths | Bartlett, New Hampshire